Meanwhile/Misc./README.md

 # Misc.
 Info on what's in this 'Misc.' repository:

-BBI3.1.png - A before/after showing the contents of BeBeautifiedIcons3.1.zip
+BBI3.1.png - A before/after image showing the contents of BeBeautifiedIcons3.1.zip

 BeBeautifiedIcons3.1.zip - A collection of BeOS icons I made long ago.
 Note the .zip has a Readme with some outdated info.